nmsulliv/shared-memory/README.md

 ## Communication between Parent and Child Process via Shared Memory
 The program in bank.c creates two shared variables of type int: BankAccount, and Turn.
-Your program must create two processes, one parent process and one child process, and allow the parent to deposit (i.e. add) money to the BankAccount, and also allow the child process to withdraw (i.e. subtract) money from the BankAccount using Tanenbaum’s strict alternation.
+This program creates two processes, one parent process and one child process, and allows the parent to deposit (i.e. add) money to the BankAccount, and also allows the child process to withdraw (i.e. subtract) money from the BankAccount using Tanenbaum’s strict alternation.
 Both the Parent and Child loop 25 times and follow the rules each time through the loop.